tttmmmyyyy/fixlang/Document.md

 ## Foreign function interface (FFI)

+You can link a native (C) library to a Fix program by `--static-link` or `--dynamic-link` compiler flag, and call the linked C functions from Fix side.

 ### Calling C functions from Fix

 To call C a function, use the following expression: